Hank-Rutherford-Hill/Azure-mini-SOC/README.md

 ## Architecture / Attack Maps Before Hardening
 ![image](https://github.com/Hank-Rutherford-Hill/Azure-mini-SOC/assets/143474898/83d6b66a-e9a4-4091-9901-2e331c3095f5)

 In the "BEFORE" phase of the project, we set up a virtual environment and made it publicly accessible, hoping malicious entities would find it.
 This phase aimed to draw in these malicious players to study their modes of attack.
-For this purpose, we established a Windows virtual machine with an SQL database and a Linux server, both with their network security groups (NSGs) set to "Allow All."
+For this purpose, we established a Windows virtual machine with an SQL database and a Linux server, both with their NSGs set to "Allow All."
 To make the setup even more tempting, we also launched a storage account and a key vault with public endpoints that were easily accessible on the internet.
 Throughout this phase, Microsoft Sentinel oversaw the unprotected setup, collecting data through logs compiled in the Log Analytics workspace.

 ![image](https://github.com/Hank-Rutherford-Hill/Azure-mini-SOC/assets/143474898/9dc31c2d-c1ca-4985-a217-0af0c4223c49)
   - This attack map shows SSH authorization failures against my Linux VM.